-While football is a network sport, only 2 of 30 local winners, the Rozelle numbers are lopsided when compared to basketball, hockey and baseball.
+While football is a network sport, only 2 of 30 winners were local broadcasters.
+The Rozelle numbers are lopsided when compared to basketball, hockey and baseball.
 By comparison 34 of the 38 Foster Hewitt Award winners for hockey built their credentials locally with teams.
 Of baseball’s Frick Award, 38 of the 42 honorees spent significant time broadcasting locally.
 The exceptions are pioneer Graham McNamee, Joe Garagiola, Tony Kubek and the most recent winner, Bob Costas.
 (Garagiola did do some Yankees, Cardinals and Diamondbacks but was essentially an NBC announcer.
 Kubek did spend five season with Yankee telecasts but too is remembered for his NBC work.)

 Basketball is a mixed bag.
 Fifteen of the 29 Gowdy winners worked locally.
 The rest produced their marks nationally.
 The Naismith’s challenge is more complicated.
 It serves a dual constituency, pro and college broadcasters.